 The printFail obligation type accepts two parameters one of which is an external type called QueueMan.
 This is an interface specification of a printer queue manager object.
 The qman parameter is then used as a parameter in the call to putInQueue which is local to the printManager.
-The use of the \parallel concurrency operator allows the actions to be performed in parallel.
+The use of the || concurrency operator allows the actions to be performed in parallel.

-4 Constraints
+4. Constraints

 An important element of each policy is the set of conditions under which the policy is valid.
 This information must be explicit in the specification of the policy.
 The validity of a policy however, may depend on other policies existing or running in the system within the same scope or context.
-These conditions are usually impossible or impractical to specify as part of each policy and therefore need to be specified as part of a group of policies.
-Thus, it is useful to divide the constraints in two categories: constraints for single policies and constraints for groups of policies, which we call meta policies.
+Those conditions are usually impossible or impractical to specify as part of each policy.
+We need to specify those as part of a group of policies.
+It is thus useful to divide the constraints in two categories: constraints for single policies and constraints for groups of policies, which we call meta policies.
 A subset of the Object Constraint Language (OCL) [22] is used to specify constraints in Ponder.
 OCL is simple to understand and use and it is declarative - each OCL expression is conceptually atomic and so the state of the objects in the system cannot change during evaluation.

-4.1 Basic Policy Constraints
+4.1.
+Basic Policy Constraints